artursuchocki/self-driving-cars_vehicle_detection/README.md

 ---

-###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+### Discussion

 The main challenge for this project was parameter tuning, mostly to reduce the number of false positives in the video.
 Even though the HOG+SVM classifier reported good results after training, it did not necessarily mean good results in the overall vehicle detection task.

 It took me some time to figure out what size of scaling windows to use, and how many of them.
 When I increased number of windows, I had to tune up magnitude of threshold.
-Finally I endend up with two windows at scale 1.0 and 1.5.
+Finally I ended up with two windows at scale 1.0 and 1.5.
 I don't separete them to use smaller one on upper side of image but it could increase speed of the detector, especially when lane detection is done at the same time!

 One final potential areas were the current vehicle detection pipeline could fail is when two cars are very close to each other.
 Sometimes model treated them as one big vehicle.